Politická ekonomie - Nejnovější články

 Currently, nations worldwide are actively promoting various environmental movements to address the ecological crisis.
 Among these, the most prominent is the Green New Deal (GND).
 However, during the development of the GND, some scholars have identified that its advancement may lead to more severe environmental problems.
 Therefore, this study constructs indicators for green economic development and the GND.
 Utilizing an Ordinary Least Squares (OLS) regression model and a Spatial Durbin Model (SDM) and based on panel data from 30 Chinese provinces spanning 2008 to 2021, it specifically analyzes the impact of the GND on green economic development.
 The...

-Interactive Impacts of Remittance Inflows on Economic Growth in Algeria: Is the N-shaped Hypothesis Valid?Articles
+Interactive Impacts of Remittance Inflows on Economic Growth in Algeria: Is the N-shaped Hypothesis Valid?Stati

 Hicham Ayad, Amina Bendahmane, Mohamed Driouche Dahmani